WaylonWalker/ExcelToCsv/README.md

 # ExcelToCsv
-A usefull tool to convert excel spreadsheets to csv files without launching excel
+A usefull tool to convert excel spreadsheets to csv files without launching excel.
+This works very well with large files that are slow to open in excel, or a large number of files at once.

+## requirements
+Excel